 - Top that all off with my latest old, charming apartment building “quirk”: not enough hot water to take a shower in the morning.
 This actually happens every year, and just like winter in Boston, I somehow push it out of my mind when the weather warms up and am surprised (and outraged) every December.
 More people living in the building, longer, hotter showers, a wonky hot water heater…I don’t know.
 The only thing I know is that so begins the morning rush to shower, where every tenant in the building progressively gets up half an hour earlier and the cycle continues until we’re either showering at 5am or saying screw it, showers are overrated.
 I’d say it’s time to buy a place.
 A modern water heater and central air (that we control) tops my must-have list at the moment.
 Oh, and non-college-age neighbors because it’s official: I’m old and cranky.

 Well, I feel a lot better.
-How about those pancakes?
+How about those gingerbread buckwheat pancakes?

-I love how these turned out, and the photos too, which is why I’m sharing about a million of them.
+I love how these turned out, and the photos too.
 They are wintery and pretty, which is more than I can say for Boston right now.

 - 1 tablespoon + 1 teaspoon raw flax seeds, freshly ground

 - ¾ cup buckwheat flour